joshtemple/lkml/README.md

  )
  ```

 Next, the parser scans through the stream of tokens.
 It marks its position in the stream, then attempts to identify a matching rule in the grammar.
 If the rule is made up of other rules (this is a called a non-terminal), it descends recursively through the constituent rules looking for tokens that match.

 If it doesn't find a match for a rule, it backtracks to a previously marked point in the stream and tries the next available rule.
 If the parser runs out of rules to try, it raises a syntax error.

 As the parser finds matches, it adds the relevant token values to its syntax tree, which is eventually returned to the user if the input parses successfully.

+To dump LookML to a string, `lkml` calls the serializer, which navigates through the Python dictionary provided, writing out blocks, sets, pairs, keys, and values where needed.

 ## Testing